Snake shot

-Snake shot (also commonly known as rat shot and dust shot) refers to handgun and rifle cartridges loaded with lead shot canisters instead of bullets, much like large caliber canister shot.
-Snake shot is generally used for shooting snakes, rodents, birds, and other pests at very close range.
+Snake shot, rat shot, or dust shot, more formally known as shotshell (a name shared with the shotgun shell) or canister shot, refers to handgun and rifle cartridges loaded with lead shot canisters instead of bullets, intended for pest control (essentially small arms canister shot).
+The main targets for such ammunition are snakes, rodents, birds, and other pests at very close range.

 The most common snake shot cartridge is .22 Long Rifle loaded with No. 12 shot.
 From a standard rifle these can produce effective patterns only to a distance of about 3 m, but in a smoothbore shotgun (or garden gun) that can extend as far as 15 m.

 Uses

-Snake shot is generally used for shooting at snakes, rodents, birds, and other pests at very close ranges.
-Used as foraging ammunition by hikers, backpackers and campers, snake shot is ideally suited for use in derringers and revolvers (especially "kit guns"), chambered for .22 Long Rifle, .38 Special, or .357 Magnum.
-Snake shot may not cycle properly in semi-automatic pistols.
+Snake shot is generally used for shooting at snakes, rodents, birds, and other pests at very close ranges and is also used as foraging ammunition by hikers, backpackers, and campers.
+Snake shot is ideally suited for use in derringers and revolvers (especially "kit guns"), chambered for .22 Long Rifle, .38 Special, or .357 Magnum.
+Snake shot may not cycle reliably in semi-automatic pistols.

-Shot shells have also been historically issued to soldiers, to be used in standard issue rifles.
+Shot shells have also been historically issued to soldiers, to be used in standard issue rifles and handguns.

 The .45-70 "forager" round, which contained a thin wooden bullet filled with birdshot, was intended for hunting small game to supplement the soldiers' rations.
-This round in effect made the .45-70 rifle into a small gauge shotgun, capable of killing rabbits, ducks, and other small game.
+This round in effect made the .45-70 rifle into a small gauge shotgun, capable of killing rabbits, ducks, and other similar game animals.